EVERSE-ResearchSoftware/DashVERSE/README.md

    envsubst < deploy-pgadmin.yaml | kubectl apply --namespace superset -f -
    ```

-   To add the postgresql database to pgadmin:
+   To add the Postgresql database on pgadmin UI:

    ```shell
    Add a New server: